ztsv-av/ds_info/interviews/theory/ml.md

 - Self-attention: learns how each element in the sequence is connected with all other elements in the sequence by computing weighted combinations of their representations.
 - Cross-attention: learns how elements of one sequence attend (connected) to elements of another sequence, typically used to connect an input sequence to an output sequence.
 - Multi-head self-attention: runs multiple self-attention operations in parallel with different learned projections, allowing the model to capture different types of relationships (e.g. syntactic, semantic, positional) at the same time.

+# Your model performs really well on the test set but poorly in production.

+- [M] What are your hypotheses about the causes?
+- [H] How do you validate whether your hypotheses are correct?
+- [M] Imagine your hypotheses about the causes are correct.
+What would you do to address them?

+# [H] Why transformers replace CNNs?

+CNNs take input image, process it using convolutional layers and pooling layers.
+Convolutional layers process input data using filters (=kernels), e.g. 3x3 filter.
+CNN layer takes an input, processes 3x3 area of the input using weights of the filter and outputs 1x1 pixel.
+Each layer can have many of those filters, they are dimensions.
+For example, RGB image has 3 dimensions.
+First layer in CNN can have 4 kernels, each dimension representing input differently, e.g. 1st dim focusing on vertical shapes, 2nd dim focusing on horizontal shapes, etc. The deeper in the network, the less general features become (from shapes to details, such as eyes, lips).

+CNNs process images in a very specific way.
+They have **INDUCTIVE BIAS**.
+Models with high inductive bias make strong assumptions about the nature of the input data, which limits the function space that they can explore during training.
+On one hand it's good, because we manually prooning out bad function spaces, but we can also unwantedly exclude bad function spaces.
+CNN assumptions:

+1. Locality: Pixels can only affect local neighborhood (that's why it's hard for them to classify a cat with feathers as a cat, rather than a bird).
+CNNs prioritize texture, over overall object structure. **IMPORANT**: As CNNs depth grows, so does the neighborhood, so, in some sense, locality should not be a problem, but that's indirect path, no direct link between bottom left pixel and top right pixel , or **attention**.
+2. Translation invariance: Consider a kernel that detects eyes.
+As it slides over an image, it looks for the same visual element over the whole image.
+It's aknowledging that an object can be present in any location in the image.
+3. Hierarchical structure: CNNs start with local features, as it goes deep, towards complex, abstract representations.
+It should battle locality, but not always.

+Transformers have much lower bias, and much higher variance, owing to self-attention.
+Self-attention is as follows:

+1. It takes an image.
+2. Takes a pixel, call it query pixel $p_q$
+3. It considers all pixels in the image, called key pixels $p_k$
+4. Self-attention then does **SOFT RETRIEVAL**: It assossiates a weight (=attention score) to each $p_k$ reflecting its relevance to the $p_q$.
+5. So, the output pixel is the weighted sum: $y_q=\sum^N_{k=1}a_k\cdot p_k, a_k\ge 0, \sum^N_{k=1}a_k=1$
+6. Attention scores $a_k$ should be positive and sum up to $1$.
+7.  $a_k = <p_q, p_k>$, a similarity measure in vector space, a dot product.
+To make it positive and sum up to $1$, we do exponent and normalize by their sum (softmax): $a_k = \frac{e^{<p_q, p_k>}}{\sum^N_{i=1}e^{p_q, p_i}}=\text{softmax}_k\left(<p_q, p_k>\right)$
+8. This is a definition of the output pixel (not complete, we will add relative position).
+However, this function is fixed, it's not learned.
+To make it learnable, we pass it through linear operations with learnable weights: $a_k =\text{softmax}_k\left(<Q\cdot p_q, K\cdot p_k>\right), y_q=\sum^N_{k=1}a_k\cdot V\cdot p_k$
+9. Query pixel gets query matrix $Q$, key pixels share the same key matrix $K$, and the output pixel gets the final value matrix $V$.
+10. To add relative position information in this formula, we do variable change $\delta = k - q$ and add **relative position encoding** r*{\delta}: $a*{q + \delta} =\text{softmax}_\delta\left(<Q\cdot p_q, K\cdot p_{q+\delta}+r*{\delta}>\right), y_q=\sum^N*{k=1}a_k\cdot V\cdot p_k$
+11. See $r_{\delta}$ as telling the positions of other pixels, how far they are relative to the query pixel.
+12. Goal is to make attention scores only dependend on the relative position: $a_{q+\delta}=f_{Q, K}(r_{\delta})$, just like a convolutional kernel does.

+**ATTENTION IS A SUPERSET OF CONVOLUTIONAL**.
+It's a more general, less biased operation.
+Theorem: \*\*A multi-head self-attention layer with $N_k$ heads can express any convolutional layer of kernel size $\sqrt{N_h}\times\sqrt{N_h}$.

+1. Multi-head attention means we run the attention algorithm multiple times in parallel, each time with different $Q, K, V$ parameters.
+E.g. Head 1: $Q_1, K_1, V_1$, Head 2: $Q_2, K_2, V_2$.
+That gives a model multiple points of view on the same query pixel.
+The theorem claims that for $3\times3$ kernel we will need $9$ self-attention heads.
+Note that with relative encoding, there exist a proof that such $Q, K$ exist that cancel out all image dependent terms in the dot product and keeps only the relative position term.
+What's left is a 1-hot pattern: each head only attends to $1$ relative position consistently across all images.
+2. We can also visualze a heatmap of the attention scores for each query pixel.